isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Salem Massachusetts photograph 1952.md

 ---
-description: The Salem UFO photograph, captured on July 16, 1952, by U.S. Coast Guard photographer Shell R. Alpert, remains one of the most analyzed and debated images...
-layout: default
 title: 'The Salem UFO Photograph of 1952: A Critical Examination of Evidence and Legacy'
 permalink: /ufo-top-100/salem-massachusetts-photograph-1952/
-date: '2025-04-17 12:09:23 '
+date: '2025-04-17 16:08:14 '
+image: /assets/images/UFO - Top 100/Salem Massachusetts photograph 1952-Full-Text.svg
+description: 'Exploring The Salem UFO Photograph of 1952: A Critical Examination of Evidence and Legacy within the context of UFO - Top 100.'
 ---

 ---